 - Recent loss

-Suicide is an important and often neglected subject for individuals with chronic illness.
-Research shows that rates of mental illness for those with a chronic illness or medical condition are greater than the non-ill population.
-If you or someone you know has a chronic health condition, knowing the warning signs is a valuable set of tools.
+Suicide is an important and often neglected subject for people with chronic illness.
+Research shows that rates of mental illness for those with a chronic illness or medical condition are greater than those without chronic illness.
+If you or someone you know has a chronic health condition, knowing the warning signs is valuable.4

 - Aggressive behavior